Norman 85 Exceptional

 What's it like Living in Norman?

-Norman is a mid-sized city located in the state of Oklahoma.
-The city has a population of 124,086 residents.
-According to the most recent Census, 76% of Norman residents are White, 5% Black and 4% Asian.
-Norman could be a great place for young adults and students as the average age of 31 years old is below the nation’s average.
+Norman, Oklahoma is a moderately-sized city with a population of 127,988 people.
+If we look at the most recent Census, Norman is known to have a predominantly White population.
+The next two most common races are Black and Asian.
+With an average age of 31 years old, Norman could be a great place to live for young adults as this age is well below the national average.
 Norman is not known to have a high population (over 15 years old) of married people.
 At only 46% married, this city falls well below the national average.

 If you’re considering moving to any new city, it could be a very intimidating task.
-However, it could also be a fulfilling experience if you are willing to get to know the town before actually living in Norman, Oklahoma.
+However, it could also be a positive experience if you are willing to get to know the city before actually living in Norman, Oklahoma.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
-To help you find the best places to live in and around Norman, AreaVibes has created a livability score using key metrics like amenities, cost of living, commute, health & safety, housing and more.
+Using the livability score which includes data from categories like cost of living, commute, health & safety, education, employment, you can easily compare the best places to live in Norman and also determine if there are any nearby cities that might be a better match for your lifestyle.
+You can also compare Norman to Oklahoma and the national average.

 Living in Norman offers many benefits and offers an extensive array of local amenities.
 These amenities play a crucial role in enhancing the quality of life in this vibrant community.
 From readily accessible grocery stores to charming coffee shops, diverse dining options and generously spaced parks, Norman provides a wide spectrum of resources for its residents.
 This ensures that your daily requirements are effortlessly met and creates abundant opportunities for leisure and recreation.
 The abundant local offerings contribute to the area's overall appeal, making it an attractive destination for those seeking convenience, variety and a fulfilling lifestyle.
 If you're considering a move, the wealth of local amenities continues could be a defining feature of this remarkable locale.
-Here are some of the more popular things to do in Norman: Sam Noble Oklahoma Museum of Natural History, Oklahoma Memorial Stadium, and Andy Alligator's Fun Park.
+Some of the interesting things to do and attractions include: Sam Noble Oklahoma Museum of Natural History, Oklahoma Memorial Stadium, and Andy Alligator's Fun Park.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are attainable, we'll need to know if the real estate in Norman is actually affordable.
-The median home price for Norman homes is $184,300, which is 51.9% higher than the Oklahoma average.
-If we take a closer look at the affordability of homes in Norman, we’ll see that the home price to income ratio is 3.2, which is 28% higher than the Oklahoma average.
+Norman real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
+Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Norman.
+The median home price for Norman homes is $329,323, which is 52.9% higher than the Oklahoma average.
+If we take a closer look at the affordability of homes in Norman, we’ll see that the home price to income ratio is 3.9, which is 30% higher than the Oklahoma average.

 Best Places to Live in and Around Norman